Nairobi National Park Birding

 Nairobi National Park is also an amazing stop-off for birds migrating to (and within) Africa, so you’re bound to see a huge array of bird species which make your birding tour complete and unforgettable

-Well known as one of the top birding destinations in East Africa
+Well known as one of the top birding destinations in world

 Ornithologists /Birders or nature lovers with a few hours to spare, or someone with a connecting flight in JKIA can easily visit the park for a day birding tour

-Nairobi National Park has more than 520 birds listed ,which makes it astounding for day birding tours
+Nairobi National Park has more than 520 birds listed ,which makes it an astounding for day birding tours in Kenya

 Nairobi National Park birding tour is one of those trips that have something for everyone, it is certainly a birder's paradise

-Nairobi National Park Birding tour can get you close-up and personal with the breath-taking African Crowned Eagle and Kori Bustard, Secretary Bird, Martial Eagle, among many (many) others
+Nairobi National Park Birding tour can get you close-up and personal with the breath-taking African Crowned Eagle and Kori Bustard, Secretary Bird, Martial Eagle, Black Rhinos, Lions among many (many) others

-Most of the Kenya's multi-day Birding tours starts in Nairobi National Park
+Most of the Kenya's multi-day Birding tours starts or end in Nairobi National Park

 It is a jewel of birding and one of the best and most visited national park for day birdwatching tours in East Africa

 This small gem in the capital city of Kenya is so rich in wildlife, with mouth-watering range of birds